Mattel163: Phase 10 Mobile

 Goals

-1. Player Retention & New Player Appeal:
+Player Retention & New Player Appeal

 • Maintain loyalty among existing Phase 10 players.

-• Create an intuitive onboarding experience to attract and retain new players.
+• Create an intuitive onboarding experience to attract and retain new players

-2. Play Anytime, Anywhere:
+Play Anytime, Anywhere

-• Design for short, flexible play sessions (3–5 minutes).
+• Design for short, flexible play sessions (3–5 minutes)

-• Implement offline play with an arcade mode.
+• Implement offline play with an arcade mode

-• Optimize for portrait orientation to support one-handed gameplay.
+• Optimize for portrait orientation to support one-handed gameplay

-3. Continuous Usability Testing:
+Continuous Usability Testing:

-• Conduct regular player tests at critical development milestones.
+• Conduct regular player tests at critical development milestones

-• Use player insights to inform design iterations and improve gameplay experiences.
+• Use player insights to inform design iterations and improve gameplay experiences

 PROCESS

-Recruited an animator, UI designer, and concept artist with skills to integrate art directly into Unity for seamless collaboration with engineers.
+At Mattel163, I had the opportunity to build a team, overseeing art direction, hiring, and UX.
+With an aggressive timeline, I recruited a lean design team comprising of an animator, UI designer, and concept artist with skills to integrate art directly into Unity for seamless collaboration with engineers.

-Design & Development:
+Design & Development

 DESIGN

-Onboarding Experience:
+Onboarding Experience

-Art Direction:
+Art Direction

-• Led the creation of a clean, simple, and relaxing art style, aligned with the expectations of casual game players.
+Led the creation of a clean, simple, and relaxing art style, aligned with the expectations of casual game players

-• The final design was visually soothing, making long play sessions easy on the eyes.
+The final design was visually soothing, making long play sessions easy on the eyes

 Social Interactions